York M. Faulkner

 Finnegan, Henderson, Farabow, Garrett & Dunner, LLP

-Equity Partner and management service member.
+Equity Partner, 22 years.
+Management Coordinating Committee Member and leader of IP Specialties Practice Group.
 Established a reputation for excellence in technical patent litigation across multiple sectors.

 U.S. Department of Justice